informalsystems/quint/doc/lang.md

 // Set of records: [ f_1: S_1, ..., f_n: S_n ].
 // No operator for it.
 Use a set comprehension: tuples(S_1, ..., S_n).map(a_1, ..., a_n -> { f_1: a_1, ..., f_n: a_n })
-// access a record field: r.h
+// access a record field: r.fld
-r.h
+r.fld           // both r and fld are identifiers field(r, "fld") // r is an identifier, "fld" is a string literal
-// the set of record fields: DOMAIN r r.fields r fields fields(r)
+// the set of field names: DOMAIN r r fieldNames r.fieldNames() fieldNames(r)
 // record update: [r EXCEPT !.f = e] r with f, e r.with(f, e)